Death to Spies: Moment of Truth

 “Don't set it to 2560x1080, because it will cause crashes and freezes.”

-The music in "Death to Spies: Moment of Truth" is generally considered forgettable, yet it complements the gameplay effectively.
-While the audio has seen some improvement over the original, it remains limited, with only basic sound effects alongside the soundtrack.
-Overall, the game offers a more immersive experience, but the music does not stand out significantly.
+The music in "Death to Spies: Moment of Truth" is generally considered forgettable, yet it appropriately complements the game's atmosphere.
+While the audio has seen some improvement over the original, it remains limited, with minimal sound effects beyond footsteps and gunshots.
+Overall, the soundtrack does not significantly enhance the experience, but it fits the context of the gameplay.

 “Improving upon the original with better graphics, better animations, better but still limited audio, better soundtrack, more intricate levels, more challenging missions, and more accidental kills.”